jessig1/vinylhound/README.md

 ## Notes

 - Passwords are hashed with bcrypt before storage.
-- Sessions are held in memory; restarting the server clears them.
+- Session tokens persist in the `sessions` table; delete rows or drop the table to invalidate them.
-- A demo account (demo / demo123) is created at startup with sample content.
+- A demo account (`demo` / `demo123`) is created at startup with sample content if it is not already present.